darxkies/k8s-tew/README.md

 # Caveats

-* The local setup leaves the containers running when stopped and for ingress the ports 80, 443 need to be free on the host.
+* The local setup uses for ingress the ports 80, 443 so they need to be free on the host.
 It also turns swapping off which is a requirement for kubelet.
+* On CentOS nodes the firewall and SELinux are disabled to not interfere with Kubernetes.

 # Feedback